GraspIO/docs-developers-guide/EditorFormat/TemplateReference.md

   Feature 1: <span class='ct_slot'></span>
 </span>
 <span class='ct_reference ctn_feature2'>
-  Feature 2: <span class='ct_slot'></span>
+  Feature 2: <span class='ct_slot'><span class='ct_connector'>, </span></span>
 </span>
 Element ends
 ```

-The rest of the DOM structure is added by Grasp when model is opened in the browser.
+The rest of the DOM content, such as actual model values, is inserted by Grasp when model is opened in the browser.

 When you add a template for a grammar class, Grasp automatically generates default template for that class to use as a starting point.
 It contains HTML elements for all features of the class, as well as other frequently used standard markup, which is described in the next section.

-You can customize generated template to make the editor for this grammar class look the way you want.
+You can then customize generated template to make the editor for this grammar class to look the way you want.